pololu/pololu-led-strip-arduino/README.md

 sent, about every 36 microseconds.
 If you can keep all of your interrupts short enough, then this option should allow this library to work in conjunction with your interrupt-based libraries.
-However, if you have an interrupt enabled that takes longer than about 5 microseconds for the WS2812B or 8 microseconds for the TM1804, then this interrupt will sometimes cause an extra long low pulse to emitted, which will be interpreted by the LED strip as a reset command.
+However, if you have an interrupt enabled that takes longer than about 38 microseconds for the SK6812, 5 microseconds for the WS2812B, or 8 microseconds for the TM1804, then this interrupt will sometimes cause an extra long low pulse to emitted, which will be interpreted by the LED strip as a reset command.
 This can cause visible flickering in the LED strip.
 By default, many common Arduinos such as the Arduino Uno have an interrupt that runs every millisecond and takes longer than 8 microseconds, so this option will give bad results unless you disable that interrupt.
 To turn on the `interruptFriendly` option, add this line to your `setup()` function:

     PololuLedStripBase::interruptFriendly = true;